enp1s0/ozIMMU/README.md

-# ozIMMU - DGEMM on Integer Tensor Core with Ozaki scheme
+# ozIMMU - DGEMM on Integer Tensor Core via the Ozaki scheme

 This library intercepts function calls for cuBLAS DGEMM functions and executes ozIMMU instead